Design Criteria: Residential

 - 30” minimum crawl space depth measured from bottom of floor joist (per local resolution)

-- Please check the Residential New Home Checklist to ensure your plans will pass the plan review.
+- Please check the Residential New Home Design Guide to ensure your plans will pass the plan review.